Digital Art

 Advanced Studio Practice

-Interests: Film, Research
+Interests: Art, Film, Research, Storytelling

 For Seniors who have built their skills and developed personal concepts for their artwork.
 How will you continue to build your creative voice after graduation?
 Pablo Picasso said, “Every child is an artist.
 The problem is how to remain an artist when we grow up.”
 This course will explore creative strategies to keep art in your life after high school, including workshopping, refining your interests, and learning to seek out and enjoy seeing art in the world.
 Open to 12th graders who have taken at least one level 2 class and with permission from the Department Head.